Downed poles blocking section of Rt. 202 in Granby following crash

 At least one of the down poles is in front of the Public Safety Complex in town on East State Street.

-Western Mass News spoke to a National Grid representative who reports about 1,200 customers are without power as a result of this motor vehicle accident.
+Western Mass News spoke to a National Grid representative who reports about 1,200 customers lost power as a result of this motor vehicle accident.

 “...About 900 (customers) in Granby and the remaining in Belchertown,” explained Bob Aievra with National Grid.